oddsockmachine/interview_project/README.md

 ## Overview

-This is a small project, based on a real-world use-case, to take on in a pair-programming session.
+This is a small project, based on a (contrived) real-world use-case, to take on in a pair-programming session.
 It is designed to be open-ended, and adaptable to a given candidate's experience.
 Early sections are routine and prescriptive, later sectons are complex and can be taken in any direction.
 Some sections will present no challenge to a candidate; they may move through these quickly, or they could be skipped to focus on a different topic.